Donald Rice

-Donald Blessing Rice (born June 4, 1939) is a California businessman and senior government official.
+Donald Blessing Rice, Jr. (born June 4, 1939) is an American businessman and senior government official.
 He has been president and chief executive officer of several large companies including RAND Corporation, and has sat on numerous boards of directors, including Wells Fargo & Company.
 Rice also served as the 17th Secretary of the Air Force, from 1989 to 1993.

 Early life

-Rice was born in 1939 in Frederick, Maryland, the son of Donald B. Rice, Sr., and Mary C. Rice.
+Rice was born in 1939 in Frederick, Maryland, the son of Donald B. Rice Sr., and Mary C. Rice.
 His father operated a service station, and later started a tire business, eventually becoming mayor of Frederick, while his mother kept the books for the family business.
 Both parents stressed the need for a good education.
 Business, public service and education were all important influences on Rice as he grew up.

 Rice earned a BS degree in chemical engineering from the University of Notre Dame in 1961, a MS in industrial management from Purdue University in 1962, and a Ph.D. in economics also from Purdue University in 1965.
 He was commissioned a second lieutenant in the United States Army Ordnance Corps upon graduation from Notre Dame in June 1961.
 On August 25, 1962, Rice married Susan Fitzgerald.
 The couple are the parents of three sons, Donald B. Rice III, Joseph J. Rice, and Matthew F. Rice.